Integrating DNS Forwarding Proxy Service (DFP) into a Security Policy (2816)

 • Lookups for the domain www.infoblox.com should be allowed, while lookups for eicar.pw and eicar.host should be blocked with NXDOMAIN.

-• Using a web browser, access gambling.com and tiktok.com and verify that the category and application filters are working.
+• Using a web browser, access gambling.com and tiktok.com to verify that the category and application filters are redirecting unwanted traffic.

 • Use the Security Activity Report to confirm that Threat Defense logged these queries.